Why do my gums bleed when I brush my teeth?

 Schedule A Consultation

-At Smile Artists we help our patients restore their optimal oral health through patient education and high quality, modern dentistry.
+At Solberg & Miller Dentistry we help our patients restore their optimal oral health through patient education and high quality, modern dentistry.
 We invite new and returning patients to experience the difference of our consultative approach to your oral health.
 Our Altamonte Springs, FL area dentist office is equipped with state of the art dental technology and offers a comfortable, welcoming environment for you to enjoy.

 To schedule a personalized consultation with Drs.
 Williams, Solberg or Miller call our office at (407) 636-2402 or use our online form.